Vice President Harris among scheduled speakers at memorial for Dianne Feinstein in San Francisco

 Feinstein died early Friday in her Washington, D.C., home of natural causes, said Adam Russell, a spokesperson for her office.
 She was 90.

-A recorded message from President Joe Biden will be played at Thursday’s memorial, where former Pelosi and Feinstein’s granddaughter, Eileen Mariano, are also scheduled to speak.
+A recorded message from President Joe Biden will be played at Thursday’s memorial, where Pelosi and Feinstein’s granddaughter, Eileen Mariano, are also scheduled to speak.
 Gov. Gavin Newsom, himself a former San Francisco mayor, and former California Gov. Jerry Brown are also expected to be in attendance.
 A livestream is planned of the service, which will be closed to the public.

 Feinstein was one of California’s first two women U.S. senators, a job she first won alongside Barbara Boxer in 1992, dubbed the “ Year of the Woman.”